ccalvinhhuang/ccalvinhhuang/README.md

-• SWE @coinbase interested in all things AI/ML.<br>
+• SWE at Coinbase interested in all things AI/ML.<br>
 • Currently excited about low-latency ML serving & performance engineering